-- Spearheaded the allocation of an additional $8.3 million in funding for civil legal aid for victims of crime over the next two years from Federal Victims of Crime Act funds, with additional funding recently approved.
+- Spearheaded the allocation of an additional $8.3 million in funding for civil legal aid for victims of crime over two years from Federal Victims of Crime Act funds, with additional funding recently approved.

-- Expanded the Civil Appeals Pro Bono Program – which has served 295 individuals with the help of 132 pro bono attorneys from 13 different firms and in-house legal departments since its inception in May 2015 – to cover the entire Commonwealth.
+- Expanded the Civil Appeals Pro Bono Program – which has served hundreds of individuals with the help of hundreds of pro bono attorneys from dozens of firms and in-house legal departments since its inception in May 2015 – to cover the entire Commonwealth.

-- Continued to develop the Access to Justice Fellows program, whereby 74 retired lawyers and judges have provided over 76,000 hours of pro bono service to over 50 different nonprofit entities since its inception five years ago.
+- Continued to develop the Access to Justice Fellows program, whereby more than 115 retired lawyers and judges have provided over 85,000 hours of pro bono service to over 50 different nonprofit entities since its inception five years ago.

 - Endorsed the report of the Commission’s Access to Attorneys Committee, which studied how the private bar could meet the legal needs of litigants who cannot afford an attorney, including the use of fee-shifting statutes, limited assistance representation, and further education and training.